Traditional Luxury Meets Electric Mobility—2019 Audi e-tron Review

 Electric vehicle enthusiasts, on the other hand, are likely to be disappointed by the vehicle’s range.
 The EPA estimate of 204 miles is low when compared to its contemporaries, including all Teslas, the Jaguar I-Pace, and even the Chevrolet Bolt.

 Audi’s betting that the comparatively low range can be made up for with high charging speeds.
 The e-tron features a class-leading 150 kW charge speed on DC fast chargers.
 At those speeds, the e-tron can be recharged to 80%, or about 163 miles of range, in just 30 minutes.

-Suitable public chargers are rapidly popping up – don’t forget that Volkswagen Group owns Electrify America.
-The electric vehicle charging company is building a network of DC fast chargers along public highways.
-“Nationally, each planned station site will be located no more than 120 miles apart and, on key East and West coast highways, planned locations are only 70 miles apart,” states Electrify America’s website.
-As this network gets built out, the e-tron will be capable of cross-country road trips on supported highways, despite its low range.
+Suitable public chargers are popping up rapidly.
+Electrify America is owned by Volkswagen Group, and the electric vehicle charging company is building a network of DC fast chargers along public highways.
+According to Electrify America’s website, “nationally, each planned station site will be located no more than 120 miles apart and, on key East and West coast highways, planned locations are only 70 miles apart.”
+As this network gets built out, the e-tron will be capable of cross-country road trips on supported highways despite its low range.